arunmoorthattil/openshift-june-2022/Day2/README.md

 ## Kubernetes Overview
 - Google developed this Container Orchestration Platform using Go programming language
 - Google used this orchestration platform internally for several years
-- it is opensource
+- opensource product
 - no support, only community level support is there without any SLA
 - it is a time tested platform
-- it supports loadbalances, services, High Availibility, scaling up/down, rolling updates, etc
+- it supports loadbalancers, services, High Availibility, scaling up/down, rolling updates, etc
 - Kubernetes supports many types of built-in resources
    - Deployment
    - ReplicaSet